mobxjs/mobx/docs/refguide/observe.md

 ## Observe

 Usage: `observe(target, propertyName?, listener, invokeImmediately?)`

+_See above notice, please avoid this API, and use `reaction` instead_

 -   `target`: the observable to observe
 -   `propertyName`: optional parameter to specify a specific property to observe.
 Note that `observe(user.name, listener)` is fundamentally different from `observe(user, "name", listener)`.
 The first observes the _current_ `value` inside `user.name` (which might not be an observable at all), the latter observes the `name` _property_ of `user`.